 Once the warranty on a new car expires, you are responsible for all maintenance and repair costs.
 This could be costly over time.

-If you are thinking about purchasing a new or used vehicle, use our Auto Loan Calculator within Online Banking or the Mobile App.
+If you are thinking about purchasing a new or used vehicle, this Auto Loan Calculator may be handy.
 You can adjust price and down payment to see what your monthly payments could be.